buzutilucas/dog-breed-classifier/README.md

 Udacity Deep Learning Nanodegree program 2019.
 In this project, I develop an algorithm for a dog identification application, a dog breed image classifier.

 ## Project Overview
 In this project, I built a convolutional neural network (CNN) that can identify whether the given image is either a dog or a human or none.
-If detected dog, then code will identify the dog breed.
-Otherwise, if detected human, then the code will identify the resembling dog breed.
+If a dog is detected, then the code will identify the dog breed.
+Otherwise, if a human is detected, the code will identify the resembling dog breed.

 <img src="assets/sample_dog_output.png">